pavanrouthu/Test_Airwallex/README.md

 # Information about the tests

 All tests are captured under the “Test_Airwallex” collection heading.
-Each testable scenario is captured as a separated POST request with a header, request body and tests under “Tests” tab that parse and validate the response.
+Each testable scenario is captured as a separate POST request with a header, request body and tests under “Tests” tab that parse and validate the response.
 The assertions are easier to understand as it’s been written in Javascript.

 # Running the tests: